-Several years back, Bev and I made the 3 night/4 days, 33 mile Milford Track, considered by many to be the world’s greatest wilderness walk.
-Limited to groups of 40 every departure date, we found this 4-day trek to be among the most exhilarating outdoor activities we have experienced anywhere.
+Several years back, Bev and I made the 33 mile Milford Track, considered by many to be the world’s greatest wilderness walk.
+Limited to groups of 40 every departure date, we found this 4-day/3 night trek to be among the most exhilarating outdoor activities we have experienced anywhere.
 The various flora/fauna and the contrasts of lush, verdant valleys with mountain vistas are magnificent.
 The Spartan, yet very comfortable, overnight lodges (sorry, no Peninsula here!) offer tasty, robust food and a fun group dynamic.
-With a limited Oct-Mar season, the Milford Track should be booked 5-6 months in advance.
+With a limited October-April season, the Milford Track should be booked 5-6 months in advance.

 The medium level difficulty 33 mi trail (for ages 11 and above) starts at the head of Lake Te Anau (near Queenstown) and ends at otherworldly Milford Sound, traversing lush, green rainforests, wetlands and a striking alpine pass.

-Operating from Nov 1st to April 11th, the Milford Track is limited to only 40 people per day (bookings must be made several months in advance) with the entire trek lasting 4 nights/5 days.
+Operating from late October 2023 to April 30, 2024, the Milford Track is limited to only 40 people per day (bookings must be made several months in advance) with the entire trek lasting 3 nights/4 days.